-- Saline water capacity at site is less than 70% (open-water), 0% pre-freeze up, and <15% pre-freshet. - The pre-freeze up period starts no earlier than September 15. - Under the "Normal" Adaptive Management Level, while the dual waterlines are operational, the capacity is 6,000 to 12,000 m3/day of saline water with the remainder (8,000 m3/day to 14,000 m3/day) comprised of surface contact water, for a total capacity of 20,000 m3/day. - The regular operational window for the waterline is open-water conditions from approximately late June to mid-October (or until consistent sub-zero temperatures are observed). - Surface contact water capacity at site is less than 81% (open-water), less than 14% pre-freeze up, and less than 22% pre-freshet. - End-of-pipe concentrations (CP1) for total dissolved solids (TDS) are less than the maximum average concentration as defined in water licence 2AM-MEL1631. - Before or within 24 hours of any change between "Normal", "Caution" and "At Risk" Adaptive Management Level, Agnico Eagle will notify CIRNAC inspectors and the KivIA in writing of the change.
+- Saline water capacity at site is less than 70% (open-water), 0% pre-freeze up, and <15% pre-freshet. - The pre-freeze up period starts no earlier than September 15. - The dual waterline is operational and the capacity is 6,000 to 12,000 m3/day of saline water and up to 14,000 m3/day of surface contact water, for a total capacity of 20,000 m3/day. - The regular operational window for the waterline is open-water conditions from approximately late June to mid-October (or until consistent sub-zero temperatures are observed). - Surface contact water capacity at site is less than 81% (open-water), less than 14% pre-freeze up, and less than 22% pre-freshet. - End-of-pipe concentrations (CP1) for total dissolved solids (TDS) are less than the maximum average concentration as defined in water licence 2AM-MEL1631.